newwayland/baseline-economy/notes/issues.md

     same order is used if the month start process needs to be run.
 This is ensures the household processing order changes only once per day.

-17. The order is maintained to be consistent with the paper - even though it makes the programming awkward...
+17. The order is maintained to be consistent with the paper.

+18. The processes are maintained to be consistent with the paper.